Klaus Tschira Boost Fund

 Program Information

-It is possible to apply for funding of up to € 80,000 for a period of up to 24 months.
-In principle, funding can be used for all types of costs; no more than 75% of the funds may be used to cover (parts of) the fellow’s own salary.
+It is possible to apply for funding of up to 120,000 for a period of up to 24 months.
+Funding can be used for all types of costs – but no more than € 65,000 to (partially) cover the fellow’s salary.

 • Leadership & Career Development